 The DWP also reported that as of February 2015, only 21,460 nationals from the rest of the EU were claiming Jobseekers Allowance, and only 3,900 were claiming disability allowance.
 (See itv.com/news/2016-02-03/what-benefits-can-eu-migrants-claim/).

 In addition to income tax and national insurance, EU migrants living in Britain also pay a wide range of ‘indirect taxes’, such as VAT, duty on petrol, beer and cigarettes, as well corporation tax and business rates.

-As part of his EU reforms last year, former Prime Minister, David Cameron, introduced an ‘emergency brake’ on the benefits EU migrants can receive, meaning that new EU/EEA migrants would have to wait four years to receive in-work benefits.
+As part of his EU reforms before the referendum, the then Prime Minister, David Cameron, introduced an ‘emergency brake’ on the benefits EU migrants can receive, meaning that new EU/EEA migrants would have to wait four years to receive in-work benefits.

 Many migration and employment specialists were surprised by the imposition because the ‘brake’ wouldn’t make any difference.
 As even the Brexit-supporting Daily Telegraph pointed out: